19 Employee Appreciation Ideas Your Staff Will Love

 There is one concept that will drastically reduce your employee turnover rate.
 What is this great business secret?
 It is actually a very simple thing – employee appreciation.
 A recent study conducted by CareerBuilder showed that 50% of employees reported that they would stay at a company if they were regularly and tangibly rewarded or shown appreciation.
-This show that employee appreciation is an extremely vital aspect in retaining staff.
+This shows that appreciation is vital for employee engagement and staff retention.

-Employee appreciation should not just be saved for one special day a year.
-Businesses need to promote and encourage a positive culture within their offices, and one in which each staff member feels integral to the company’s goals and operations.
-Even though employees are a business’s most valuable asset, some businesses care more about maintaining their equipment than ensuring that their workers feel appreciated and valued.
+Employee recognition should not just be saved for one special day a year.
+Businesses need to promote and encourage a positive culture within their offices, and one in which an employee feels integral to the company’s goals and operations.
+Even though team members are a business’s most valuable asset, some businesses care more about maintaining their equipment than ensuring that their workers feel appreciated and valued.

-Employee appreciation varies from business to business and should be as unique as your staff are.
+Employee recognition programs vary from business to business and should be as unique as your staff are.
 However, there are some basic concepts that work in most settings.

 1. Celebrate Birthdays

 A simple way to show appreciation is to celebrate staff birthdays.
 Based on your staff and work environment, there are different way to do this.
 Something as simple as a card signed by fellow employees means a lot.
-If it is possible, get lunch catered in or get a cake.
-Another great idea is a gift – it does not have to be monetary.
-Something as simple as a break from some mundane task or something as large as a day off.
+If it is possible, get lunch or ice cream, or let everyone leave early to go to happy hour.
+Another great idea is a gift – while gift cards are great, it does not have to be monetary.
+A thank-you note signed by your entire organization could have a much more substantial impact than some cash.
+Imagine if you paired this shout out with giving a member a break from some mundane task, or even offered them a whole workday off.

 3. Give Them What They Like